 Dogs friendly beach?

-Dogs are not allowed on the beach from 1st May - 30th September
+Dogs are not allowed on the section of beach from the access at Beachway to the access at the Links Road car park, between 1st May to 30th September

 OS grid ref.